-- Red/Lumo: The special read process remains an easy and relatively cost-effective means of ensuring a timely retail transfer should the customer or retailer determine an early switch is in their best interests.64 - Simply Energy: Before remotely-read meters are rolled out, special reads are a preferable basis for customer transfers.65 - ERM: Often special meter reads are a feasible option to an anticipated transfer delay and will be considered by the customer in a trade-off between the special read cost and the benefits of moving quickly to a new retailer with potentially cheaper rates.
-However, they may be inconvenient to some customers as the appointment windows are up to four hours.
-Reducing this window would make special reads more attractive, and could be a solution without requiring estimation.66
+- Red/Lumo: The special read process remains an easy and relatively cost-effective means of ensuring a timely retail transfer should the customer or retailer determine an early switch is in their best interests.64 Some retailers are likely to offer special reads to customers free of charge in a competitive market.65 - Simply Energy: Before remotely-read meters are rolled out, special reads are a preferable basis for customer transfers.66

 These submissions are available on the Commission website, www.aemc.gov.au, under reference RRC0006.
-These views are discussed in section 3.5 ("Consumer views on the use of estimates") of the Draft Rule Determination for this rule change, published on 31 March 2016.
+These views are discussed in section 3.5 ("Consumer views on the use of estimates") of the draft rule determination for this rule change, published on 31 March 2016.

-For example, ERM Business Energy submission to Consultation Paper, p1; EnergyAustralia letter to Commission 26 August 2016, attachment p3.
+For example, ERM Business Energy submission to consultation paper, p1; EnergyAustralia letter to Commission 26 August 2016, attachment p3.

-Origin Energy submission to Consultation Paper, p1.
+Origin Energy submission to consultation paper, p1.

-65 Simply Energy submission to Consultation Paper, p1.
+Origin Energy submission to draft determination, p1.